THE SCIENCE BEHIND REDUCOSE®

 Linked to the ileal brake is the second meal effect.
 The second meal effect is a phenomenon where the GI of one meal can influence the glycemic response to a subsequent meal.
 Having a low GI intake in one meal lowers the postprandial glycemic response in a subsequent meal.
 This effect is thought to be mediated through several interacting mechanisms, including through the actions of incretin hormones (GLP-1 & GIP) and by the fermentation of undigested carbohydrates to short-chain fatty acids by the microbiome and their subsequent absorption.

-The benefits of the second meal effect, observable as a lower postprandial glucose response, extends to weight management.
-The second meal effect increases the rate of fat oxidation and favors the use of fat to meet the body’s energy requirements.
-People who eat high GI meals favor fat storage and the use of carbohydrates for energy.
+The benefits of the second meal effect, whilst observable as a lower postprandial glucose response, extends to weight management.
+The second meal effect increases the rate of fat oxidation and favors the use of fat to meet the body’s energy requirements, whilst people who eat high GI meals favor fat storage and the use of carbohydrates for energy.

 One of the benefits of the second meal effect is how it potentially helps with weight loss.
 The glucose response after eating the initial low GI meal, and the resultant lower glucose response from the second meal effect results in the body’s insulin response being moderated down.